 Ukraine's Zelenskiy asks Israel to join fight against Russia

-JERUSALEM, Oct 24 (Reuters) - Ukrainian President Volodymyr Zelenskiy on Monday called on Israel to join the fight against Russia and repeated a request for Israeli air defence systems.
+JERUSALEM, Oct 24 (Reuters) - Ukrainian President Volodymyr Zelenskiy on Monday called on Israel to join the fight against Russia and repeated a request for Israeli air defense systems.

 "Isn't it time for your state to choose who you are with as well?"
 Zelenskiy said in a video speech to a conference for the Israeli newspaper Haaretz.